lpnh/leptrun/README.md

 ### Compiling to WebAssembly

-To be able to compile the code for WebAssembly:
+To be able to compile the code for WebAssembly, run:

 ```no_rust
 rustup target add wasm32-unknown-unknown